Diversity and Inclusion

 Ability to assist us in meeting our business goals and

 Environmental and social impact.

 If you are a diverse business by your country's national, state or local standards and are interested in becoming a Goldman Sachs vendor, please complete the prospective diverse vendor form and return it via e-mail to firstname.lastname@example.org.
 Your submission must include a current copy of your diverse business certification by a recognized agency and/or self-certification documentation.
 Note that submission of the form is for informational purposes and internal use only.
 It is not a guarantee of business and does not ensure "Approved" vendor status.

 Goldman Sachs has a passion for achieving results – for our clients, our employees and the communities where we work around the globe.
 We understand that one way to improve our results is to capitalize on the broad range of experience, skill and perspective that people from different backgrounds possess.

-Through our Vendor Diversity Program, Goldman Sachs seeks to cultivate relationships with women-, minority- and veteran-owned businesses that share our commitment to achieving excellent results.
+Through our Vendor Diversity Program, Goldman Sachs seeks to cultivate relationships with diverse businesses that share our commitment to achieving excellent results.
 Vendor diversity not only increases competition and the potential for economic savings, but also provides a means to build the economic foundation of the communities in which we operate around the world.
 Through the unique expertise of diverse businesses, Goldman Sachs benefits from innovative ideas, a broader customer base and better service for our clients.
 Our goal is for the firm to have access to the highest quality products and services at the best possible price.
 We look forward to the prospect of working with you.

 Lloyd C. Blankfein